arachnys/cabot/_posts/2014-01-08-deployment.md

 Our experience has been that Cabot is reasonably reliable.
 However, hardware fails, networks have issues and things go generally go wrong.
 So you should plan for the worst.

-For that reason we strongly recommend that you deploy Cabot somewhere that its failure - should it occur - will be mostly or entirely uncorrelated with other infrastructure issues that you may experience.
+For that reason we strongly recommend that you deploy Cabot somewhere that its failure - should it occur - should be uncorrelated with other infrastructure issues that you may experience.

 For example, if you host the majority of your infrastructure on AWS it might be reasonable to deploy Cabot to a VPS on Linode, or SoftLayer, or DigitalOcean.
+If your infrastructure is on OVH, put it on AWS.
+(Don't use a micro instance though, they are not very reliable.)

 A guide to getting started on DigitalOcean using the `tugboat` CLI is included in this documentation.